 The only relevant test of a metaphysical scheme is whether the effect of contemplating it is helpful or distractive in living according to the rule of life, the great commandment.
 Our reference to living refers, of course, to the entire system of nature understood as sacred.
 Butler’s technique may be understood as the practice of depriving people of the excuses they make for not being with the program of providence.
-This is a paternalistic approach which probably was necessary in Butler's day before wide spread democracy.
+This is a paternalistic approach which probably was necessary in Butler's day before widespread democracy.
 Today we need to empower the power, rather than to simply determine what is best for them.